nelsonfigueroa/nelson.cloud/content/about.md

 ##  Education

-Bachelor of Science in Computer Information Technology

 [*California State University, Northridge*](https://www.csun.edu/)

+Bachelor of Science in Computer Information Technology (2019)

+Master of Science in Software Engineering (In Progress)

 ---